-Now that multiple seasons of TV shows and complete series are more accessible than ever on streaming platforms, binge-watching has become synonymous with a seemingly lazy, “couch potato” lifestyle.
-As someone who proudly spends hours on end in front of my own television, I’ve always hated the stigma that comes with enjoying my favorite shows.
+Now that countless seasons of TV shows and entire series are more accessible than ever on streaming platforms, binge-watching has become more prevalent.
+That said, the lazy, “couch potato” cliché has stuck around, too.
+As someone who loves spending hours on end in front of my own television, I’ve always hated the stigma that comes with simply enjoying my favorite shows.

-In fact, during a recent and very unexpected five-month-long time of unemployment, keeping a constant stream of shows playing in the background while I applied to jobs was one of the few things keeping me sane.
-The torture of writing countless cover letters always seemed less bleak if I could rely on a comedy like Brooklyn Nine-Nine to put a smile on my face and a chilling mystery like The Fall to keep my mind guessing — or if I could travel the world and learn about other cultures with the late, great Anthony Bourdain on Parts Unknown.
+In fact, during a very unexpected and extended time of unemployment, keeping a constant stream of shows playing in the background while I applied to jobs was one of the few things that kept me sane.
+The torture of writing countless cover letters always seemed less bleak if I could rely on a comedy like Brooklyn Nine-Nine to put a smile on my face, and a chilling mystery like The Fall to keep my mind guessing.
+I could even travel the world and learn about other cultures with the late, great Anthony Bourdain on Parts Unknown.